-Proposition 2.11 (The strong germ lemma). strong Let p be stably dominated.
-Assume p as well as the p-germ of f(x, b) are defined over C = acl(C).
-Then there exists a C-definable function g with the same p-germ as f(x, b).
+Proposition 2.13 (The strong germ lemma).
+Let p be stably dominated.
+Assume p as well as the p-germ of f(x,b) are defined over C = acl(C).
+Then there exists a C-definable function g with the same p-germ as f(x,b).

-Proposition 2.12. orth A definable type p is stably dominated iff p is orthogonal to Γ .
+Proposition 2.14.
+A definable type p is stably dominated iff for any definable function g on p into Γ , the p-germ of g is constant.